-- B14 Members must take reasonable steps to ensure all of the following: - that the data collection process is fit for purpose and Clients have been advised accordingly - that the design and content of the data collection process or instrument is appropriate for the audience being researched; - that Respondents are able to provide information in a way that reflects the view they want to express, including don't know prefer not to say where appropriate; - that Respondents are not led towards a particular point of view; - that responses are capable of being interpreted in an unambiguous way; - that personal data collected are relevant and not excessive.
+- 33. Members must take reasonable steps to ensure all of the following: - a. that data collection processes are fit for purpose and clients have been advised accordingly; - that the design and content of data collection processes are appropriate for the audience being researched; - c. that participants are able to provide information in a way that reflects the view they want to express, including don't know/ prefer not to say where appropriate; - d. that participants are not led towards a particular point of view; - e. that responses are capable of being interpreted in an unambiguous way; and - f. that personal data collected are relevant and not excessive.

-- 1. In summary, will the respondents:

-- Understand the questions and /or the answer options?

-- Be willing to answer the questions?

-- Be able to answer the questions?

-- In practice every researcher knows that there is no right and wrong question or answer, and that, legitimately, different questions get different answers.
-The prescription for writing questions is therefore intrinsically linked to the interpretation of the results and data that will be obtained.

-- 3. It is possible to frame questions or question sequences to support or dismiss any point of view, with varying degrees of subjectivity built in.
+- 1. In summary, will the participants: - Understand the questions and /or the answer options? - Be willing to answer the questions? - Be able to answer the questions? - In practice every researcher knows that there is no right and wrong question or answer, and that, legitimately, different questions get different answers.
+The prescription for writing questions is therefore intrinsically linked to the interpretation of the results and data that will be obtained. - 3.
+It is possible to frame questions or question sequences to support or dismiss any point of view, with varying degrees of subjectivity built in.
 This is particularly relevant to published research, and question wording is particularly crucial in opinion and advocacy research.
-The general public expects 'objectivity' in market research exercises even when this is not always the purpose. - 4.
-Researchers should take particular care to ensure that respondents are not lead to a particular answer.
-For example, any underlying facts to be communicated to the respondent should be set out in a neutral manner.
-Positive phrases such as "the proposal is a good idea" in a question without a balancing negative phrase may lead the respondent to a positive view of the proposal under consideration. - 5.
+The general public expects 'objectivity' in market research exercises even when this is not always the purpose.

+- 4. Researchers should take particular care to ensure that participants are not lead to a particular answer.
+For example, any underlying facts to be communicated to the participant should be set out in a neutral manner.
+Positive phrases such as "the proposal is a good idea" in a question without a balancing negative phrase may lead the participant to a positive view of the proposal under consideration. - 5.
 Sensitive subject areas should be explored through appropriately sensitive or even indirect questions.
 Sensitive subjects are most often placed towards the end of a questionnaire. - 6.
-Respondents should always be given the opportunity to decline to answer any question. - 7.
-Any question that a respondent is required to answer should be: - Within their frame of reference (in business-to-business research for example, can a single informant answer all the different questions?) - Relevant to them.
+Participants should always be given the opportunity to decline to answer any question. - 7.
+Any question that a participant is required to answer should be: - Within their frame of reference (in business-to-business research for example, can a single informant answer all the different questions?) - · Relevant to them.

-If this is not achieved, respondents will be forced to guess.
+If this is not achieved, participants will be forced to guess.
 In interpreting the responses, the researcher may not be aware of this.